 Best Part of the Cruise: The selling point was the itinerary as we had three ports in Alaska offering totally different things as well as a visit to British Columbia.
-My daughter thought the Remix teen club was the best one she had experienced thus far.
+Peyton thought that the Remix teen club was the best one she had experienced thus far.

 My Thoughts: I would recommend this cruise to anyone.
 It was just enough time for seeing all the ports and cruising through the fjords was memorable and interesting.
 The captain always broadcast news of things of importance and where to see them from the boat as we were cruising the entire trip.

-FYI: In Juneau, we opted for the Photography Tour by Land and Sea, an excursion offered by the cruise line.
+FYI: In Juneau, Peyton and I opted for the Photography Tour by Land and Sea, an excursion offered by the cruise line.
 We saw adorable sea lions on buoys and a mother whale and her calf provided hours of entertainment for us.